IAnalyzeGenomes/CallVars/README.md

 # CallVars:

-CallVars is an automated, reproducible Snakemake workflow that takes Illumina paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
+CallVars is an automated, reproducible Snakemake workflow taking Illumina paired-end FastQ files directly to a filtered list of high confidence variants for clinical review.
 This workflow largely follows Broad Institute's "Best Practices" guidlines for germline short variant discovery (SNPs + Indels) for single sample and also reports a filtered list of somatic variants.

-CallVars can be helpful to anyone using targeted gene panels or whole exomes for rare disease or cancer diagnosis/treatment.
+CallVars can be helpful to anyone working with targeted gene panels or whole exomes for rare disease or cancer diagnosis/treatment.
+If you think CallVars can help with your study feel free to DM me on twitter (@IAnalyzeGenomes) with questions.
+Also, feedback, comments or bug reports are welcome for me to integrate improvements.

-GnomAD allele frequency is a key filter used to report variants, having either genomes or exomes allele frequency less than 0.5%, for clinical review.
-Below GATK guidelines were used to apply generic hard-filtering to PASS/FAIL a variant.
+CallVars currently uses GnomAD allele frequency as a key filter to report variants, having either genomes or exomes allele frequency less than 0.5%, for clinical review.
+Also, below GATK guidelines were used to apply generic hard-filtering to PASS/FAIL a variant.
 https://software.broadinstitute.org/gatk/documentation/article.php?id=6925

+# CallVars workflow overview:
-Note that CallVars uses hg19 version of human reference genome for Next-Gen Sequencing (NGS) data analysis.
-Below listed NGS analysis steps are performed by CallVars sequentially.
+CallVars sequentially performs below steps of Next-Gen Sequencing (NGS) analysis.

-# Steps/Rules in CallVars:
 1) Pre-processing using Cutadapt
 2) Mapping using BWA
 3) Sorting using samtools